lan1120/docker_default_apparmor/README.md

 # docker_default_apparmor
+After v1.13, Docker now generates docker-default in tmpfs, loads it into the kernel using apparmor_parser, and deletes the file.
-Help you to obtain docker default_apparmor!
+Help you to obtain docker-default apparmor!

 ### (1) Create a working directory
 mkdir /tmp/docker/